Make this Halloween memorable by throwing the best pet Halloween party on the block. And what party is complete without some games?

 - Gather all entrants together and then let partygoers vote on the best costume.
 To avoid everyone voting for their own pet, institute a rule in which you have to vote for a pet other than your own.

-- Provide prizes, like Frisco’s Mummy rope toy, for the first-, second- and third-place winners.
+- Provide prizes, like Frisco’s mummy and coffin squeaky toy, for the first-, second- and third-place winners.
 And don’t forget to reward all participating pets with some delicious Halloween treats, like Merrick’s Oven Baked Pumpkin Patch dog treats.

 Create a haunted (dog or cat) house designed especially for puppers and kitties to play around in.